SlavikShev/UrlShortener/README.md

    Note: All make commands should be executed from within the `docker` folder.

+4. Open the project in your browser at `http://localhost:8080`.

 ### Working with Docker

 - To open a bash shell inside the Docker container, run: